Waziup/waziup.io/content/capacity-building/_index.md

 {{<page_section image="/img/certificate.png" style="padding-left: 0; width:45%" button="none"  with-certification="true">}}

 # Waziup's Certified Professional Programs
 Elevate your career and stand out in the industry with the certification offered by Waziup.
-Our certification program is designed to provide individuals with the knowledge and skills needed to excel in the field of IoT, Big Data and Cloud Computing.
+Our certification program is designed to provide individuals with the knowledge and skills needed to excel in the field of IoT and Cloud Computing.
 With Waziup certification, you'll have the competitive edge needed to succeed in today's rapidly changing technology landscape.
-Don't miss out on this opportunity to advance your career and be recognized as a leader in the field.
-Sign up now and join the ranks of certified professionals.

 {{</page_section>}}